Welcome to Brixton Buzz

 In June 2015, we organised a major concert for residents of the threatened Cressingham Gardens estate.
 Our Brixton Fightback show at the Electric Brixton pulled in over a thousand people, featuring local bands like the Alabama 3 and Fat White Family, and raised over £1,500 for estate campaigners.

-Brewed locally by the London Beer Lab, we give away all profits to local charities and worthy causes with recipients including the Brixton Soup Kitchen, Loughborough Farm and Save Cressingham Gardens.
+Brewed locally by the London Beer Lab, we give away all profits to local charities and worthy causes, raisin gthousands of pounds.
+Recipients to date include the Brixton Soup Kitchen, Loughborough Farm and Save Cressingham Gardens.

 Brixton Buzz also runs regular Offline Club nights around Brixton, where we put on fun events with interesting bands and party loving DJs.
 All our nights are free.